Michael Greco (actor)

 Michael Greco (born 12 November 1970) is a British actor and poker player.
 He is best known for his role as Beppe di Marco in the BBC soap opera EastEnders, which he played for four years between 1998 and 2002.

 Film

 In summer 2006 he finished filming the leading role in the independent feature film Naked in London, opposite another ex-EastEnder Jake Maskall.
+Eventually, the film was released in 2011 under the name Moving Target.

 Theatre

 Greco starred in a modernised pop musical version of Aladdin, as the villain "Pickanchoos", at Poole's Lighthouse Theatre during the 2007 Christmas and New Year Season.